Implementation of GSSAPI Key Exchange and Improve Testing

 The

-message, an optional feature not implemented in other SSH server implementations, was added to the libssh server, with corresponding handling implemented for the client.
+SSH2_MSG_KEXGSS_HOSTKEYmessage, an optional feature not implemented in other SSH server implementations, was added to the libssh server, with corresponding handling implemented for the client.

 Merge Requests